-Maintain computer Anti-virus and ensure Firewall is on
+Maintain your computer Anti-virus and ensure Firewall is on.

 Beware of unsolicited Emails asking for personal or Bank details - Banks will NEVER do this.
 Do NOT use links from Emails to Banks etc.